mardotio/resuby/README.md

 ## Generating Resume

-Once you have created the `resume.yaml` file at the root of the project, you can run the following command from the root of the project:
+Once you have created a `resume.yaml` file, you can run the following command from the same directoy:

 ```
 resuby generate
 ```

-Running this command will generate a file called `resume.html` at the root of the project.
-Now you can simply open this in a browser, and print it (__make sure than the printed page has no margins, as the HTML generated will have its own margins set__).
+Running this command will generate a file called `resume.html` in your current directory.
+Now you can simply open this in a browser, and print it (__make sure that the printed page has no margins, as the HTML generated will have its own margins set__).

 ## Compatibility

 The generated HTML and styling has only been tested in Chrome and Safari.
-Doesn't mean it won't work on other browser, but it is not guaranteed to work as expected on other browsers.
+This doesn't mean it won't work on other browsers, but it is not guaranteed to look as designed.